The Average Cost of a Wedding

 Liability insurance covers injuries to the people who attend your wedding.

-According to The Knot, you'll pay between $125 and $550 for a basic cancellation policy that covers things like rings, attire, gifts, and deposits.
+According to The Knot, couples pay between $125 and $550 for a basic cancellation policy.
 General liability insurance will cost about $185.

 The most expensive weddings

-The Guinness Book of World Record claims the $55 million wedding in 2004 of Vanisha Mittal, daughter of the billionaire Lakshmia Mittal, the executive chairman of ArcelorMittal, the world's second-largest steelmaker, and Amit Bhatia, an investment banker, is the most expensive wedding held.
-The six-day wedding in Versailles included a re-enactment of the couple's courtship.
+The Guinness Book of World Record claims the $55 million wedding in 2004 of Vanisha Mittal, daughter of the billionaire Lakshmia Mittal, the executive chairman of ArcelorMittal, and Amit Bhatia, an investment banker, is the most expensive wedding held.

-Insider lists Prince Charles and Lady Diana's wedding as the world's most expensive, costing $48 million in 1981, over $170 million today.
-Their wedding was broadcast on television to 750 million viewers and included 27 wedding cakes.
+Insider lists Prince Charles and Lady Diana's wedding as the most expensive wedding, costing $48 million in 1981, over $170 million today.

 The Knot has the wedding between the ruler of Dubai, Sheikh Mohammed bin Rashid Al Maktoum, and his bride Princess Salama in 1981, as the most expensive.
-The affair would have cost over $100 million today, per The Knot.
-Twenty thousand guests attended the wedding, which was held in a custom-built stadium.
+The affair would have cost over $100 million today.

 How to save money planning a wedding

-Couples would be well-advised to consider their budgets carefully and make sound decisions during the entirety of the wedding planning process, including setting limits upfront -- and sticking to them.
+Couples would be well-advised to consider their wedding budget carefully and make sound decisions throughout the wedding planning process, including setting spending limits upfront and sticking to them.

-By taking a financially-responsible approach to their special event, couples should be better able to avoid starting their married life with the substantial wedding debt that can result from such a lavish affair.
+By taking a financially-responsible approach to their wedding, couples should be better able to avoid starting their married life with the substantial wedding debt that can result from overspending.

 Sources